Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Numerical Experiments and Results

-In demonstration of this fact, consider Figure~\ref{fig:linearization_test}.
-To begin, we note that the shape itself is non-watertight and non-manifold, making it a particularly challenging case for conventional containment queries.
-Nevertheless, the fractional winding number field clearly partitions the space according to an intuitive understanding of its interior.
-We compare refinements of the curves in the shape into a fixed number of linear segments against an approximate likelihood that points are ultimately misclassified.
-We can see that although the likelihood of misclassification decreases with increased linear refinement, it does so at a rate that we consider to be far too slow to be practical for many applications of interest, especially for downstream applications that are sensitive to \textit{any} misclassifications.
+Importantly, such a linearized method offers no guarantees for geometric fidelity.
+By comparing the level of refinement against an approximate likelihood that points are ultimately misclassified, we see that although the rate of misclassification decreases with increased linear refinement, it does so at a rate that we consider to be far too slow to be practical for many applications of interest, especially for downstream applications that are sensitive to \textit{any} misclassifications.
 This is also an issue for methods that sample the bounding geometry non-deterministically, such as those of \citet{nooruddin-03-consensusrepair, Barill-18-soupcloud, sawhney-20-montecarlogeometry}.
-In their place, we turn our attention to methods that operate directly on curved geometry without approximation.
+In contrast, the proposed method is able to achieve perfect geometric fidelity for points that are arbitrarily close to the boundary.
+In place of these fixed linearization methods, we turn our attention to those that operate directly on curved geometry without approximation.

 There remains the issue that the methods known to the authors that operate directly on curved geometry à la \bezier\ clipping~\cite{nishita-90-raytracing} can do so only in the watertight case.
 This regrettably means that no direct comparison for the performance Algorithm~\ref{alg:windingnumber} can be made at this time.
-In its place, we note that our procedure for computing the generalized number for any open, curved object requires applying an \textit{arbitrary} integer winding number algorithm on the closed shape and subsequently subtracting out the contribution of the closure of the curve.
+In its place, we note that our procedure for computing the exact generalized winding number for any open, curved object requires applying an \textit{arbitrary} integer winding number algorithm on the closed shape and subsequently subtracting out the contribution of the closure of the curve.
 It is in this context that we demonstrate the performance of Algorithm~\ref{alg:integerwindingnumber}, which is one such algorithm that computes the integer winding number of a closed, curved object.
 We show that Algorithm~\ref{alg:integerwindingnumber} is considerably more performant than alternatives utilizing crossing numbers for containment queries on closed, curved geometry, as such methods necessarily introduce inefficiencies through a reliance on ray casting.